Jarnomer/libft/README.md

 `Main` branch is shared between other [42 projects](https://github.com/Jarnomer/Hive42) and it is expanded from original subject.

-If you want to see the version used for evaluation, check `eval` branch.
+If you want to see the version used for school evaluation, check `eval` branch.

 ## 📝 General